mehwish-noureen/Reversals_identification/README.md

 Create orthologous gene cluster table

-Run the script runCreateOrthologousTable.py from the following link (https://github.com/tipputa/Circular-genome-visualizer)to create the gene cluster table.
+Run the script runCreateOrthologousTable.py from the following link (https://github.com/tipputa/Circular-genome-visualizer) to create the gene cluster table.

 Remove the non-conserved gene clusters